 This sentiment speaks to the fundamental importance of freedom of speech, freedom of expression, and freedom of the press in a democratic society.

 The International exhibition of political cartoons is intended to expose diverse central European publics to one of the United States' most provocative and prolific cartoonists, Daryl Cagle, who employs satire at the expense of politicians from across the political spectrum.
-We are delighted to pair his work with that of premier cartoonists in Czech Repuplic, Slovakia, Hungary and Poland.
+We are delighted to pair his work with that of premier cartoonists in Czech Repuplic, Hungary, Poland and Slovakia.

-Resienauer, Šútovec, Mleczko and Varga are also using their art to encourage their audience to think critically about the political decisions of the day and inject humor into daily political life.
+Resienauer, Šútovec, Mleczko and Pápai are also using their art to encourage their audience to think critically about the political decisions of the day and inject humor into daily political life.

 We hope that upon viewing this exhibit, the public will appreciate that the satire and scrutiny employed by journalists and cartoonists serve to inform and entertain the general public, and keep leaders accountable.
 This service is essential to any democracy.

-The project „International exhibition of political cartoons 2016“ was supported by the IVF (International Visegrad Fund) and CREAS MEDIA ltd.
+The project „International exhibition of political cartoons 2023-2024“ is supported by the International Visegrad Fund.